nobl9/terraform-n9-export-aws/README.md

 ```

 Copy the above to the configuration of `DataExport` in N9 App (YAML or UI).
 Data will be exported
-every hour.
+every hour by Nobl9 app to the S3 bucket.

-Example Nobl9 YAML for Data Export, can be applied with `sloctl` or configured with UI.
+Example Nobl9 YAML for `DataExport`, can be applied with `sloctl` or configured with UI.
+Value for
+field `roleArn` can be obtained from Terraform output.

 ```yaml
 apiVersion: n9/v1alpha